allyourcodebase/SDL3/README.md

 # Updating Other Dependencies

 This should rarely be necessary.
-If it is, you can update their version in `build.zig.zon`, and then double check if any manual work was done to get them to build in `deps`.
+If it is, you can update their version in `build.zig.zon` if present, and any relevant files in `/deps` if present.

 # TODO
 * [ ] dynapi toggle